alan-turing-institute/synthetic-data-general/documentation/QUiPP.md

 The file-base desing of the pipeline makes it very costumisable, allowing it run in any dataset (as long its format and variable types are properly described on the dataset json file) and any configuration of avalaible methods and assessment metrics.

-The kind of data format and types that can be synthesised do not depend on the QUiPP pipeline, but the synthesis method to use.
+The data format and types that can be synthesised do not depend on the QUiPP pipeline, but the synthesis method to use.

 Furthermore, this design makes the QUiPP extensible.
 For example, to add a new synthetic data method you just need a new folder with the method name, and a file named `run` (which is typically a python wrapper that picks up the values from the input json and passes them to a python script housing the method).